octokatt/rumsford/characters/angela_gladstone.md

 (4) Local Union #348, Dwarven Construction: You are on good terms with the local dwarven union, and contribute regularly to their projects.
 As a result, you gain a number of useful benefits:

+##### Levels of Dwarven Comraderie:
-    * (1) Anyone who's hung out with dwarves for long enough has heard their remarks about craftsmanship.
+1. Anyone who's hung out with dwarves for long enough has heard their remarks about craftsmanship.
 Gain the Style merit.
-    * (2) You've started taking on Dwarven Stoicism.
+2. You've started taking on Dwarven Stoicism.
 Add one dot of Closed Book to your character sheet; this may not increase your score over five.
-    * (3) Dwarves invite you to drinking parties.
+3. Dwarves invite you to drinking parties.
 Choose two of Strong Back, Iron Stomach, Natural Immunity, or Quick Draw.
 You are now an Honorary Dwarf, or at least a Dwarf-friend, depending on the relationship.
-    * (4) Dwarves invite you to _work crews_, which is a distinct honor.
+4. Dwarves invite you to _work crews_, which is a distinct honor.
 You gain the benefits of Fixer when related to things solvable by dwarves, and Contacts (Dwarves).
-    * (5) You have proven your worth enough to be granted access to the famed Dwarven Mines.
+5. You have proven your worth enough to be granted access to the famed Dwarven Mines.
 Gain three points of Resources or one Artifact.
+You are also considered either a Dwarf or an honored outsider (either Sgt.
+Carrot or Bilbo)

 (2) Resources: You have material resources, worth $1,000 per month of disposable income and $5,000 worth of assets.